We’ve had a zillion questions from readers (and from a couple of national newspapers) about how camping will work alongside Covid.

 Camping and Caravanning Club sites

-As many as possible are open with toilet block facilities.
+As many as possible will reopen with toilet block facilities.
 Some campsites however, are open without toilets and showers.

 Cleaning is being stepped up and, where facility blocks are open, there will be two deep cleans a day and four supplementary cleans.